dailyretro/dailyretro.github.io/_pages/privacypolicy.md

 ## Our Commitment to Privacy

-Thank you for using LinkVault ("the App").
+Thank you for using DailyRetro ("the App").
 We are committed to protecting your privacy and providing a secure user experience.
 This Privacy Policy outlines the types of information we collect, how we use and store it, and your rights regarding your data.

 ## Information We Collect